livegnik/2way-poc-design/README.md

 From a developer's perspective:

-* An application defines its own data types, schemas, and logic.
+* An application defines its own data types, schemas, and logic
-* All application state is stored in the shared graph, under explicit ownership and access rules.
+* All application state is stored in the shared graph, under explicit ownership and access rules
-* Reads and writes are validated, authorized, ordered, and persisted by the platform before the application observes them.
+* Reads and writes are validated, authorized, ordered, and persisted by the platform before the application observes them
-* Synchronization with other devices or peers happens through the platform, not through application-managed networking.
+* Synchronization with other devices or peers happens through the platform, not through application-managed networking
-* Applications never receive raw, implicit trust over external input.
+* Applications never receive raw, implicit trust over external input

 This applies equally to backend services, frontend applications, background agents, embedded software, and headless systems.